coderforlife/pyjvm/README.md

    If more than one argument is given, then it is treated as a sequence and each element is converted.

- * `J.object_array(*args, type=None)`
+ * `J.object_array(*args, type=java.lang.Object)`

    Reference arrays support a more limited set of sources then primitive arrays.
-The argument `type` must be given as a keyword argument.
-It specifies the component type of the reference array.
-If not provided, it defaults to java.lang.Object.
+The argument `type` must be given as a keyword argument and specifies the component type of the reference array.
 If there are no arguments besides type then a length-0 array is created.
 For a single argument, the following values are acceptable:

     * integer - creates a length-n array is created
     * Java array of a compatible component type - creates a copy with a possibly new component type